sayeed-cyber/encoding_any_file_into_an_image/readme.md

 - GUI: Develop a user-friendly graphical interface for easier interaction with the tool.
 - Error Handling: Enhance error handling mechanisms to provide more informative feedback during encoding and decoding processes.
 - Performance Tuning: Investigate methods to optimize processing time and resource usage.
-- Support for More File Types: Expand the tool's capability to encode and decode a wider range of file types.
-- Documentation: Improve documentation to provide comprehensive guidance on usage and extension of the tool.